 West Boulevard

 This street was laid out in 1910 near what were then L.A.’s western city limits, hence the name.
-Coincidentally or not, an editorial published that February read, “Pretty soon they’ll want to change Pico Street to West Boulevard or some equally fool name.”
-In fact Pico Street became Pico Boulevard four years later, but I assume the writer was commenting on how so many streets in the rapidly expanding city were “west”-focused (Western, Westmoreland, etc.).
+Coincidentally or not, a quip published in the Los Angeles Evening Express that February read, “Pretty soon they’ll want to change Pico Street to West Boulevard or some equally fool name.”
+In fact Pico Street became Pico Boulevard in 1914, but I assume that anonymous journalist was commenting on all the street names in the rapidly expanding city that were “west”-obsessed (Western, Westmoreland, etc.).
 West Boulevard itself began south of Washington.
 As it expanded north, it took over the former Rosemary Avenue.